dnsghd49/nttaaakerrr/README.md

 ## Description

 This web application can create and save the notes that the user wants.
-It can also delete the notes by simply select the notes that you want to delete by clicking the delete button.
+It can also delete the selected notes by clicking the delete button.

 ## Deployed link